SIBarcodeNetwork/ReadtheDocsMaster/Docs/conventions.rst

 	*[plate name]_Seq[Sequencing attempt number]_[primer used]_[F or R]*

 	Examples: FY19Orthoptera_P01_Seq01_dgLCO_F for the cycle sequencing plate for the forward strand using the dgLC01490 primer; and FY19Orthoptera_P01_Seq01_dgHCO_R for the reverse strand using the dgHCO2198 primer.

+Reruns Plate:

+	*[expedition code]_Reruns_[plate number]

+	Example: 144 samples from the FY19Orthoptera expedition have been cherry picked into two rerun plates.
+The first plate will be called “FY19Orthoptera_Reruns_P01” and the second will be called “FY19Orthoptera_Reruns_P02”.